Choose The Best Hearing Aids For You!

 Widex hearing aids are praised for their exceptionally clear sound quality.
 They are also a favourite among musicians, as they provide amplification of the full range of sound, allowing music’s many fluctuations in volume to sound natural and enjoyable.

-Widex also provides CROS and BiCROS hearing solutions designed for patients with hearing loss in one ear only, called single-sided deafness, or a hearing loss that is asymmetrical, meaning one ear has significantly poorer hearing than the other.
+Widex also provides CROS and BiCROS hearing solutions designed for patients with hearing loss in one ear only, called single-sided deafness.
 The acronym “CROS” stands for "contralateral routing of signal" where sound from the patient’s “bad ear” is transferred over to their “better ear” to help localize where sounds are coming from and improve understanding of speech in noisy environments.

-As with almost all hearing aid manufacturers, Widex hearing aids also have Bluetooth capabilities, allowing users to connect their hearing aids to their cell phones either directly (to an iPhone), or with a streaming device.
-For more information on Bluetooth connectivity and hearing aid assistive listening devices, please see hearing aid accessories.
+Widex hearing aids also have Bluetooth capabilities, allowing users to connect their hearing aids to their cell phones either directly (to an iPhone), or with a streaming device.
+For more information on Bluetooth connectivity and hearing aid assistive listening devices, please visit our hearing aid accessories page.

-Another Danish company, Oticon first began in 1902 when a man named Hans Demant wanted to help his wife with her hearing loss.
-The company has since grown to be one of the leading hearing aid manufacturers, its parent company William Demant Holding Group, belonging to the Big Six.
+Oticon is a Danish company that first began in 1902 when a man named Hans Demant wanted to help his wife with her hearing loss.
+The company has since grown to be one of the leading hearing aid manufacturers.
 Oticon has its own leading research facility, the Eriiksholm Research Centre, located in Snekkersten, Denmark.

 Oticon’s BrainHearing™ technology helps end users to better understand speech in noisy environments such as a busy restaurant.
 Their OpenSound Navigator™ function constantly analyses the listening environment 360 degrees around the user in real time and reduces unwanted noise while increasing the volume of speech.
 This significantly reduces listening effort for the end user, allowing for a much more comfortable experience in challenging situations.

 Bernafon was founded in 1946 in Bern, Switzerland, hence the name Bernafon!
-Bernafon is also owned by William Demant Holding Group.
 Its founder, Hans Gfeller, suffered from hearing loss himself and was motivated to help others with hearing loss.
 Bernafon produced the world’s first adjustable hearing aid and the worlds first computer-programmable hearing aid.
 Bernafon hearing aids have ChannelFree™ signal processing which is unique to Bernafon.

 Not unlike Oticon’s OpenSound Navigator,™ Bernafon’s Dynamic Environmental Control System™ or DECS™ constantly scans the listening environment and optimizes the signal for the listener in real time.
 This greatly reduces listening effort for the end user, allowing for a more enjoyable listening experience when excessive background noise is present.

-Lastly, many Bernafon hearing aids are able to directly connect to iPhones and iPads, as well as Android™ devices through the use of their SoundClip-A. As with Widex, Phonak and Oticon hearing aids, Bernafon provides a variety of assistive listening devices that can be used in conjunction with their hearing aids.
+Bernafon hearing aids have Bluetooth capabilities and are able to directly connect to iPhones and iPads, as well as Android™ devices through the use of their SoundClip-A. Bernafon provides a variety of assistive listening devices that can be used in conjunction with their hearing aids.

 A Swiss company, Phonak was founded in 1947 in Zurich, Switzerland.
-As with other leading hearing aid manufacturers, researchers at Phonak are consistently working towards improving the listening experience for its users as well as ease of use and connectivity to Bluetooth devices to improve hearing in a variety of different listening situations.
+Researchers at Phonak are consistently working towards improving the listening experience for its users as well as ease of use and connectivity to Bluetooth devices to improve hearing in a variety of different listening situations.

 Phonak provides excellent solutions for our patients with severe-to-profound hearing losses with their power hearing aids, offering among the most powerful hearing aids available today.
 Phonak also offers exceptional support for connection with FM systems.
 FM systems be used in conjunction with many of their hearing aids to help improve understanding of speech in noisy environments and where the speaker is far away, such as listening to a speaker in a large auditorium.
-For further information on FM systems and other assistive listening devices please click here.
+Learn more about our FM systems and other assistive listening devices.

-While almost all hearing aid manufacturers now offer rechargeable hearing aids, Phonak offers a rechargeable hearing aid that contains a built-in lithium-ion battery.
-Patients now no longer have to worry about replacing batteries and can instead simply insert their hearing aids into a charging station at the end of the day, as you would a cellular phone.
+Phonak offers a rechargeable hearing aid that contains a built-in lithium-ion battery.
+Patients no longer have to worry about replacing batteries and can instead simply insert their hearing aids into a charging station at the end of the day.